fusion94/fusion94.org/src/content/blog/2025-07-17-sports-card-ebay-listing-comps-guide.md

 - Treating buyers how you'd want to be treated

-After listing hundreds of cards, I've learned that the sellers who thrive are those who treat it like a business—even if it's just a hobby.
+After listing hundreds of cards, I've learned that the sellers who thrive are those who treat it like a business, even if it's just a hobby.
 Know your costs, track your sales, and always be learning.

 The sports card market can be volatile, but with solid comps research and